civol/HDLRuby/README.md

 * `+`: Concatenates two enumerators.

+Additionaly, it is possible to exit an enumeration loop using the following command:

+* `hbreak`: Exits the current enumeration loop.

 __Hardware Implementations of Enumerable Methods__

 Using parallel enumerators, HDLRuby provides hardware implementations of many Ruby Enumerable methods.
 These are available for any enumerable object and can be used inside or outside processes.